 The closest hotel to Manchester terminal 2 is the cheap ibis budget hotel.
 This clean, comfortable, yet budget friendly hotel offers a no-frills experience within steps of the terminal and offering overnight stays for under £100 per room.
 Wi-Fi is still free but extras like parking and breakfast are at an additional fee.

-In The Terminals
+In The Terminal

 Shops & Restaurants